Summer staycations in the Peak District

 We can’t always rely on the British weather to play ball on our summer staycations, so a scenic drive is the ideal way to take in the views of the Peak District when you don’t want to get wet!
 This is also a great option for those who have less mobility but would still like to explore the area, with panoramic views and magnificent scenery at every turn.

 As well as Chatsworth House, Bolsover Castle is a must-see for history lovers when visiting the area.
 The castle is just a 35 minute drive from Chatsworth and has spectacular views over Derbyshire.
 The fairy-tale Stuart mansion was designed to entertain and impress with extensive ground waiting to be explored.
-You can wander the lavish rooms of the Little Castle, explore the romantic ruined terrace range, and delight in the views from the wall walk.
+You can wander the lavish rooms of the Little Castle (Subject to opening restrictions, advance booking may be necessary), explore the romantic ruined terrace range, and delight in the views from the wall walk.

 Bakewell is the only market town within the Peak District National Park boundary and its attractive courtyards, independent shops, cafés and its location on the River Wye make it a hugely popular destination for tourists to the Peak District.
 Spend a day meandering the streets browsing the boutiques and artisan producers.
 Not forgetting it’s the home of the famous Bakewell pudding which can be sampled at The Old Original Bakewell Pudding Shop.